 BGANZ Ltd is pleased to announce its new Board Members who will help set BGANZ up for future growth so that we can more successfully achieve our strategic objectives and service members to a higher level .
 Six of the (up to) nine Board member positions are currently filled.
 The initial Board Members are:

-Chris Russell, Acting Chair, immediate past BGANZ President, Exec Director RBG Cranbourne.
+Chris Russell, Interim Chair, immediate past BGANZ President, Exec Director RBG Cranbourne.

 Chris is an experienced botanic garden executive and is currently Executive Director of Royal Botanic Gardens Cranbourne.
 Chris has experience in the fields of strategic planning, public garden and natural resource management, tourism and education, coupled with tertiary qualifications in science and land management.
 He is immediate past President of BGANZ Council and serves on a variety of not-for-profit tourism and industry boards and committees.
 This combination provides Chris with broad insight into the challenges facing contemporary botanic gardens and the importance of effective membership organisations in supporting the growth of our sector.

 Dr Leonie Scriven, immediate past BGANZ Council member, Dep Director Collections Botanic Gardens and State Herbarium South Australia.